HectorPulido/Evolutionary-Neural-Networks-on-unity-for-bots/README.md

 https://www.twitch.tv/hector_pulido_<br/>

 ## HOW TO USE
-Open it on unity 2018 or greater (sorry about that >-< ), you can make your own envoriment and set the fitness function, but I recomend, to look at the examples.
+Open it on unity 2018 or greater (sorry about that >-< ), is also recomended to set the scripting runtime version in .Net 4.X, you can make your own envoriment and set the fitness function, but I recomend, to look at the examples.

 ### To create a Envoriment...
 You need two things a mendel machine (a trainer if you like the concept), to use it you need to iherit from the class mendel machine and set up, things like the startpoints or the behaviour when the generation is over.